enewe101/iterable_queue/README.md

             queue.put(producer_id)
         queue.close()

-Note that a producer should call `queue.close()` when it's done putting stuff onto the queue.
-This is different from `multiprocessing.Queue`, and this is what makes termination transparent from the perspective of the consumer (as we'll see in a moment).
+Notice how the producer calls `queue.close()` when it's done putting stuff onto the queue; this is what allows termination to be transparent from the perspective of the consumer (as we'll see in a moment).

 Now let's setup a consumer function: